enthought/traits/docs/source/traits_user_manual/advanced.rst

 This method returns the default value for the *name* trait attribute and it overrides any default value specified in the trait definition.

-Similar to static default values, default values defined dynamically are considered to have existed **prior to** setting object state during initialization.
+Similar to static default values, default values defined dynamically should be thought of as existing **prior to** setting object state during initialization.
 For performance purposes, a default initializer is called when:

 1. the attribute value is accessed the first time or